enathu/fontlab-tamil-encoding/README.md

 ###Tamil Encoding for FontLab

-Fontlab encoding file (*.enc) that can be used in Tamil unicode font development.
+Fontlab encoding file (*.enc) that can be used in Tamil font development.

 ~~Currently the repository is empty as I am testing different types of naming conventions and I'll update with the Encoding file as soon as I feel it's ready to be shipped.~~